kataras/build-a-better-web-together/static-files.md

 // * stripSlashes = 2, original path: "/foo/bar", result: ""
 StaticFS(relative string, systemPath string, stripSlashes int)

-// StaticWeb same as Static but if index.html exists and request uri is '/' then display the index.html's contents
+// StaticWeb same as Static but if index.html e
+// xists and request uri is '/' then display the index.html's contents
 // accepts three parameters
 // first parameter is the request url path (string)
 // second parameter is the system directory (string)